kaylaoneill/geom99/viewrestservices.md

 # View Rest Services and Manager

 ## Start VM
+- Go to: /console.cloud.google.com
+- Click three lines on side
+- Go to compute engine and then VM Instances
+- Click on the three dots beside your VM
+- CLick Start/Resume
+-
 ## Rest Services
 - To view server, go to this link:
   - https://ExternalIP/arcgis/rest/services